jmquigley/gadgets/docs/lib/treeview/Treeview.md

 selected.
 - `kbExpandAll="ctrl+=" {string}` - keyboard combination to expand all nodes.
 - `nodeWidth="20em" {string}` - the width of the text nodes that are displayed.
+- `noscroll=false {boolean}` - turns off the horizontal scroll bar when the width of all nodes expands past the right side of the display
+- `nosearch=false {boolean}` - turns off the search toolbar for the widget
 - `selectNew=true {boolean}` - When a new node is added it is selected by default (true).
 If this property is false, then the parent remains selected when a child node is added.